moonchild-rl/WeatherApp/README.md

 # WeatherApp

-WeatherApp is a simple GUI for checking meteorological data at a location using GPS.
+WeatherApp is a simple GUI for checking meteorological data at a location.

 ## Installation